An open API service indexing awesome lists of open source software.

 > [!CAUTION]

-> `@nest-zod/z` is deprecated and will not be supported soon.
+> `@nest-zod/z` is no longer supported and has no impact on the OpenAPI generation.
 It is recommended to use `zod` directly.
 See [MIGRATION.md](./MIGRATION.md) for more information.

 `ZodPassword` is a string-like type, just like the `ZodDateString`.
 As you might have guessed, it's intended to help you with password schemas definition.